 This study focuses on the influence of general variables (household income, educational attainment of household heads and household rural location) variables as well as specific zones and household poverty status variables influence on household formal education expenditure as captured by the data and presented as in Table 1.

-Table 1: Description of the variables used in the study.
+Table 1.
+Description of the variables used in the study